What Laws Do Minnesota Airbnb Hosts Need to Follow?

 • 30 days or more if there is no enforceable written lease agreement that requires the customer give notice of their intention to end the lease

-There are special rules for owners of short-term lodging that use an accommodations intermediary—an organization or platform that facilitates the sale of short term rentals of residential property.
-Under Minnesota law, any accommodations intermediary that facilitates the sale of short-term rentals located in the state is responsible for registration as a retailer.
+There are special tax rules for owners of short-term lodging who use an accommodations intermediary—an organization or platform that facilitates the sale of short-term residential property rentals.
+Under Minnesota law, any accommodations intermediary facilitating the sale of short-term rentals located in the state is responsible for registration as a retailer.
 Rental platforms and websites like Airbnb and VRBO are accommodations intermediaries under state law.
 In Minnesota, a residential property owner does not need to register to collect sales and use taxes if either:

 • It uses an accommodations intermediary to facilitate all sales of lodging at the owner’s property